dnlrsr/subarr/README.md

 - Feeds seem to be limited to only the last 15 items
   - _However, YouTubarr will list more items as they are found because the internal database will be updated_
+  - Since the feed is limited to only the last 15 items, if (for some reason) YouTubarr is down for an extended period of time (or a large amount of videos are published to the playlist in a short period of time), YouTubarr may miss some videos entirely.
 - _[Needs testing]_ RSS feed items are always in "playlist order", meaning a new video added to the bottom might not cause an update to the RSS feed
   - This means that, currently, RSS feeds _will not work_ for YouTube playlists greater than 15 items where items are added to the bottom (issue logged with YouTube: https://issuetracker.google.com/issues/429563457)
 - _[Needs testing]_ RSS feeds may be somewhat slow to update (updates are approximately every 5-15 minutes)